-- Funny Animal: Rat, Mouse, The Wolves in one scene, The Pirates...
-Considering his view of Rat, Abner seems to be part of the Furry Fandom.
+- Funny Animal: Rat, Mouse, The Wolves in one scene, The Pirate Rats.

-- Not My Driver: Mariah gets kidnapped by villains pretended to be taxi drivers
+- Not My Driver: Mariah gets kidnapped by a villain pretending to be a taxi driver.

 - Oracular Head: Abner has a conversation with one.
 It tells him absolutely nothing useful, so he turns it upside down and starts yelling.

 - Or Was It a Dream?: After a midnight adventure in which he fights off wolves with a sword and Cole Hawlings entrusts him with the magical Box, Kay wakes up in his bed and thinks he dreamed it until he realises he still has the Box.

 - Police Are Useless: Kay frequently attempts to report the villains to the local police inspector, never to any useful effect; the inspector is easily taken in by the villain's masquerade of respectability.
 After one attempt, a frustrated Maria suggests that they phone Scotland Yard, but Scotland Yard just refers them back to their local police.
 The chief constable eventually decides that Kay's story might be worth investigating, but even so the police only show up in time to help mop up after the day has already been saved.